 You’re sitting in the doctor’s office, being told you have an incurable illness.
 Maybe you have to leave your career, or pull back on your workload, with set accommodations.
-You can’t live up to being the involved wife, parent, sister or daughter you planned on being.
-Travel become difficult, athletic ability falls off, and favorite hobbies or pastimes become more challenging.
+You can’t live up to being the involved wife, parent, sister, or daughter you planned on being.
+Travel becomes difficult, athletic ability falls off, and favorite hobbies or pastimes become more challenging.
 But mostly you just don’t feel like you.
 A period of grief ensues over your previous life, and it crashes over you in waves.

-Eventually you start asking the big questions.
+Eventually, you start asking the big questions.
 Can you live a good life despite pain?
 How do you find meaning again amidst all the change?

 I don’t have THE answer, but I did find some answers.
 I had to understand what I’d found meaningful in life Before Fibro (B.F.).
 And then I had to find the meaning behind the meaning- why is something sustaining, nourishing, enjoyable?
 Finding meaning is epitomized by the quote “A life well lived is a life fully experienced.”